w3f/Grants-Program/applications/AISub.md

 6. **Model Execution and Result Retrieval**:
   - Users can initiate AI model execution requests directly from the user interface by following a specified JSON format.
 Users only need to input the required parameters, and the platform will automatically send the request to the blockchain and assign the appropriate model provider to handle it.
+  - To ensure the authenticity of the results, each model provider's system incorporates a signature mechanism.
+This means that each execution result is signed with a unique signature generated using the provider's private key.
+Users can verify this signature to confirm that the output indeed comes from the specified model provider and model.
-  - Once the model execution is complete, the user interface will automatically retrieve and display the results from the blockchain, ensuring transparency and data security throughout the process.
+  - Once the model execution is complete, the user interface will automatically retrieve and display the signed results from the blockchain, ensuring transparency and data security throughout the process.
+  - All model execution requests and corresponding execution records are recorded and stored on the blockchain.
+This allows users to view and verify which model provider executed which model and ensures that each execution is public, transparent, and tamper-proof.
-  - The platform offers real-time notifications, so users can be instantly notified when the model execution is complete and can view detailed execution results and related statistics.
+  - The platform offers real-time notifications to inform users when the model execution is complete, and provides detailed execution results and related statistics.
+Additionally, a user feedback and rating system is available for users to assess model providers based on their experience.
+The aggregated feedback allows the committee to effectively monitor provider behavior and take necessary actions to safeguard user interests.

 #### Supplier Product Overview